Heatmap¶

 Heatmap normalization¶

-To change how the heatmap colors is normalized, add the norm attribute inside the chart attribute.
+To change how the heatmap colors is normalized, add the norm argument.
 The possible options are:

 | Option | Description |